Weekly Insights · October 19, 2022

 As of Q4 2021, radio receivers still had the slightest edge over mobile, with 33% of all audio being consumed on a radio and 32% on a mobile phone.
 With the latest release of Q3 Share of Ear data, consumption of audio on a mobile device just passed radio receiver consumption, 33.3% to 33.1%.

 Be sure to separate the content from the device when interpreting this data.
 This graph doesn’t reference radio content, which can also be consumed via smart speakers, radio station apps (also on a mobile phone), SiriusXM receivers (also a form of radio content) or smart TVs.
-It references the hardware – actual radio receivers
+It references the hardware – actual radio receivers.

-any sources.
+Mobile devices are multi-media devices, providing content from many sources.
 Radio receivers with their single-use functionality and near-impossibility to find outside of cars, just have not been able to compete.

 Registration is open for The Spoken Word Audio Report 2022 from NPR and Edison Research